Search

 • What is the busiest day to depart from Singapore Changi Airport?

-The day with the most flights departing from Singapore Changi Airport is generally Tuesday, with an average of 12 flights leaving the airport.
+The day with the most flights departing from Singapore Changi Airport in the past week was Monday, with 2,013 flights leaving the airport.

 Airport information - Singapore Changi